 For people with a penis, here are a few techniques to try:

 - Grab your penis with your stronger hand placing your fingers underneath and thumb on top.
 As you move your hand up and down the shaft, experiment with pressure, speed, and finger position to determine what feels best.
 You can also try lightly rubbing the head of the penis.
-If you need extra lubricant, you can use your saliva (just make sure you don't have an active mouth infection, such as inflamed gums, a sore throat, or an oral herpes lesion).
+If you need extra lubricant, you can use your saliva (just make sure you don't have an active mouth infection, such as inflamed gums, a sore throat, or an oral herpes lesion because it may spread).

 - Give your balls some love!
 You can caress, stroke, or tickle your testicles to heighten your orgasms.
 You can also try pulling them slightly downwards while masturbating.
 This is also great because the better you get to know your testicles, the quicker you will notice any unusual lumps.

 - Try stimulating other sensitive parts of your body.
-For example, your perineum - the area between your anus and scrotum, your nipples, the inside of your thighs, and anything that feels good!
+For example, your perineum - the area between your anus and scrotum, your nipples, the inside of your thighs, or anything else that feels good!

 Side effects?
 Benefits?

-Masturbation doesn’t cause any physical or mental harm, even if you do it often, but your genitals may feel sore if you masturbate a lot in a short space of time.
+Masturbation doesn’t cause any physical or mental harm, even if you do it often, but your genitals may feel sore if you masturbate a lot in a short span of time.

 The benefits of masturbation are endless, including better sleep, enhanced mood, feelings of happiness, and best of all, the knowledge of what you enjoy.
 Oh wait, there’s more?
 A major upside of masturbation is that there is zero risk of pregnancy or STIs, and you still get a whole lot of pleasure.

-While there are many myths around masturbation, they are simply not true.
+While there are many myths around masturbation, most are simply not true.
 No you won’t go blind, stunt your growth, go to hell, become a slut, get freckles or whatever other crazy story you have been told!
 You will, however, be able to feel really good pretty much whenever you want to (in privacy of course), and maybe even resist texting your ex for that late-night hookup.
 Ain’t nothing better than that!
+If you have any remaining questions, don't be shy!
+Submit a question for one of our sexperts to answer.